fikayo-sanni/ductape-docs/docs/quotas/output.md

 ```

 ## Best Practices
-- Use output fields to make decisions in your workflow (e.g., block actions if quota is exceeded).
+- Use output fields to make decisions in your feature (e.g., block actions if quota is exceeded).
 - Document the output structure for each quota for clarity and maintainability.